umn-gis-5574/week2/README.md

     + style each feature to be red circle instead of the default blue marker

 #### Some guidelines
-You're going to need to read documentation, review what we've done, look at some source code, and ask each other some questions.
+You're going to need to read documentation ([Leaflet's](http://leafletjs.com/reference.html) especially), review what we've done, look at some source code, and ask each other some questions.
 You can use the "Issues" feature of GitHub to ask questions for the group.
 I'll answer them, but would really like all of you to feel comfortable contributing as well!
 Remember the console (ctrl-shift-I or cmd-shift-I (Mac)) is your friend!